Back to Documentation

 Working with multiple plans

 Plans can be merged, deleted, or reopened later.
 The panel keeps a list of selected plan identifiers, manages a dedicated modal for terminal output tied to a plan, and exposes navigation helpers so reviewers can page through earlier plans without closing the viewer.
-Terminal access, prompt copy controls, and merge instructions all share the same job identifier so audit history stays consistent.
+Terminal access, prompt copy controls, and merge instructions all share the same job identifier so plan history stays consistent.

 Ready to adopt AI coding agents safely?